nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/GNSS_AT_commands.rst

 .. note::

-   See the documentation for the :ref:`lib_nrf_cloud_agps` and :ref:`lib_nrf_cloud_pgps` libraries for information on how to best configure and use A-GNSS and P-GPS, respectively.
+   See the documentation for the :ref:`lib_nrf_cloud_agnss` and :ref:`lib_nrf_cloud_pgps` libraries for information on how to best configure and use A-GNSS and P-GPS, respectively.

 .. note::